 Information for Prospective & Incoming International Students

 The Division of Global Engagement is still available to help during the COVID-19 pandemic.
-We are working remotely and still providing the same services as we would on campus.
+We are available to meet with students virtually through Microsoft Teams.
+Please click here to schedule an appointment.

-While you are making your plans for this fall, please continue communicating with us and inform us about your plans.
+While you are making your plans for the Spring 2021 semester, please continue communicating with us and inform us about your plans.
 We're here to support you and help you realize your dream of studying in the United States.